DamianGuth/UnityPackageCli/README.md

 # Unity Package Cli
 A simple tool to export unity packages from cli!
-I have no idea why unity does not support this having pipelines in the back of the head but here you go.
+I have no idea why unity does not support this having pipelines in mind but here you go.

 ## Requirements